-Institutions can manage their environment remotely via one of the following access types: Internet VPN or a dedicated link acquired by the institution and connected directly to the acquired infrastructure with BM&FBOVESPA.
+Institutions can manage their environment remotely via one of the following access types: Internet VPN or a dedicated link acquired by the institution and connected directly to the acquired infrastructure with B3

-Note: Internet VPN access is included in the co-location services package acquired by BM&FBOVESPA.
+Note: Internet VPN access is included in the co-location services package acquired with B3.
 However, institutions must acquire dedicated links for environment management.